-Supported by a CA State Conservation Innovation Grant from USDA's Natural Resources Conservation Service, SISC is currently spearheading a project in the leafy green sector of Central California during the 2015 and 2016 crops seasons to review and design supply chains so that they are better able to share the value of on-farm stewardship.
+Supported by a CA State Conservation Innovation Grant from USDA's Natural Resources Conservation Service, SISC spearheaded a project in the leafy green sector of Central California during the 2015 and 2016 crops seasons to review and design supply chains so that they are better able to share the value of on-farm stewardship.

 Many growers are currently working to improve the stewardship of the natural resources on, and around, their farms.
-With this project, we aim to build a new model for supply chains – one which helps capture market forces to reward this continually improved natural resource stewardship.
-This project is focused on creating a clear and safe way for growers, and the supply chains of which they are a part, to understand, use, and share this important information.
-In the end, our goal is to create a system that helps with both on-farm management and with communicating the value of that improved management throughout the supply chain.
-Participating growers will collect data on fertilizer use and water use efficacy using related SISC metrics.
+With this project, we aimed to build a new model for supply chains – one which helps capture market forces to reward this continually improved natural resource stewardship.
+This project was focused on creating a clear and safe way for growers, and the supply chains of which they are a part, to understand, use, and share this important information.
+In the end, our goal was to create a system that helps with both on-farm management and with communicating the value of that improved management throughout the supply chain.
+Participating growers collected data on fertilizer use and water use efficacy using related SISC metrics.

-Representative members of each sector of a leafy green supply chain (specifically head lettuce) are participating in this project and together will create, test, and finalize this model.
-At the end of the project, we aim to have a practical, useable supply chain model to illustrate best practices for sharing on-farm data from performance metrics across each node of the supply chain.
+Representative members of each sector of a leafy green supply chain (specifically head lettuce) participated in this project and together created, tested, and finalized this model.
+At the end of the project, we created a practical, useable supply chain model to illustrate best practices for sharing on-farm data from performance metrics across each node of the supply chain.

 - Church Brothers Produce